canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    - The test computer should PXE-boot from the portable MAAS computer.

    - This first boot should be to the enlistment image, which provides some very basic information to the MAAS server.
-Once the node powers itself off you should see it listed in the MAAS nodes list (\http://localhost/MAAS/#/nodes/) with a Status field of "New."

-   - Once the test computer powers off, it should appear in the MAAS server's nodes list, but if it doesn't, try refreshing the page.
+   - Once the node powers itself off you should see it listed in the MAAS nodes list (\http://localhost/MAAS/#/nodes/) with a Status field of "New."
+If it doesn't appear, try refreshing the page.

 #.
 Click on the node's hostname to view the node's summary page.